CD257 Developing Couchbase Mobile NoSQL Applications

 This is hands-on developer training for people who want to get real work done with mobile NoSQL database applications, working with Couchbase Mobile.
 While the labs will be based on the Couchbase Lite Android and iOS SDKs, the concepts, techniques and methods are applicable to any of the available SDKs (Objective-C, Java, .NET, REST).
 Expect to spend more time writing solutions and less time watching a presentation.
 If you have a background in programming, want to write software and are technically savvy this is the right course for you.

 The course is designed for participants with experience writing software in Java using the Android SDK or in Cocoa Touch using the iOS SDK.
-Familiarity with basic programming fundamentals, mobile platform programming fundamentals and database essentials is assumed.
-Some participants find it helpful to view our free Couchbase Training Webinars (Couchbase 101,102,103,104,105,106) before start of class, but these are optional.
-We strongly suggest Participants complete the following free Couchbase online course prior to class: CB030.
+Familiarity with basic programming, mobile platform programming fundamentals and database essentials is assumed.
+Some participants find it helpful to take our free Couchbase online training courses.
+We strongly suggest Participants complete the following free Couchbase online courses prior to class: CB030 and CB040.
+Additionally, CB140i or CB140a provide introductory technical online courses on Couchbase Mobile that may be useful to persons planning to attend CD257.

 Students should plan to bring their own laptop on which to perform the labs, for Android or for iOS.
 See pre-arrival setup requriements below for your desired platform.
 If bringing your own laptop is not possible, please let us know at least a week prior to class by contacting us at: enroll [at] couchbase [dot] com